Vespula germanicaCommon name: European Wasp

-Description: European wasps are approximately 15mm long.
+Description: European Wasps are approximately 15 millimetres long.
 They have black and yellow markings and black antennae.

 Notes: They build their nests underground or in tree hollows from plant fibres that have been chewed to a papier mache consistency.
 The nest is not usually seen but many wasps will be seen flying in and out of a hole in the ground.

-They are similar to European paper wasps, Polistes dominula.
-European paper wasps have orange antennae and fly with legs hanging down whereas European wasps have black antennae and fly with legs held close to the body.
+They are similar to Yellow Paper Wasps, Polistes dominulus.
+Yellow Paper Wasps have orange antennae and fly with legs hanging down whereas European Wasps have black antennae and fly with legs held close to the body.

 European Wasps have not established themselves in Western Australia and there is a program to keep our state free of them.
 Reported wasps will be investigated, confirmed as European Wasps and their nests removed without charge.